Catholic Church sexual abuse cases: Comparison to schools

+Hofstra University researcher Charol Shakeshaft, the author of a 2002 report on sexual offenses in schools, said sexual violence is much more prevalent in schools than in the Church.
+Ernie Allen, former president of the National Center for Missing & Exploited Children, stated: "we don't see the Catholic Church as a hotbed of this [sexual abuse and pedophilia] or as a place that has a bigger problem [with this issue] than anyone else."
+A 2017 report on sexual abuse in the United States, funded by Department of Justice, claimed that an "estimated 10% of K–12 students will experience sexual misconduct by a school employee by the time they graduate from high school".
+In 2019, Juris Magazine, the journal of the Duquesne Law School, compared reports and concluded that sexual abuse by school teachers is proportionally higher than by Catholic priests – while about 4% Catholic priests and other clerics per year commit sexual abuse, this number rose to 5–7 % in the case of public school teachers.
+The magazine also argued that while "Catholic priest sexual abuse has been documented as far back as the 1950s, there have been very few reported cases after 2002, as the church has implemented practices to handle this issue."

 Debate over causes

 There have been many debates over the causes of sex abuse cases.

 Clerical celibacy

 Opinion seems divided on whether there is any definite link or connection between the Roman Catholic institution of celibacy and incidents of child abuse by Catholic clergy.

 A 2005 article in the conservative Irish weekly the Western People proposed that clerical celibacy contributed to the abuse problem by suggesting that the institution of celibacy has created a "morally superior" status that is easily misapplied by abusive priests: "The Irish Church's prospect of a recovery is zero for as long as bishops continue blindly to toe the Vatican line of Pope Benedict XVI that a male celibate priesthood is morally superior to other sections of society."
 Christoph Schönborn and Hans Küng have also said that priestly celibacy could be one of the causes of the sex abuse scandals within the Catholic Church.

 Ernie Allen, president of the National Center for Missing and Exploited Children, said, "We don't see the Catholic Church as a hotbed of this or a place that has a bigger problem than anyone else.
 I can tell you without hesitation that we have seen cases in many religious settings, from traveling evangelists to mainstream ministers to rabbis and others."
 Philip Jenkins, a long-time Catholic turned Episcopalian, asserts that his "research of cases over the past 20 years indicates no evidence whatever that Catholic or other celibate clergy are any more likely to be involved in misconduct or abuse than clergy of any other denomination—or indeed, than non-clergy.
 However determined news media may be to see this affair as a crisis of celibacy, the charge is just unsupported."